wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

       Accepting connections on port 1515.
 Using password specified on file: /var/ossec/etc/authd.pass

-  * If no password is specified on ``/var/ossec/etc/authd.pass``, the registration service will create a password itself and save it in the ``/var/ossec/logs/ossec.log``:
+  * If no password is specified on ``/var/ossec/etc/authd.pass``, the registration service will create a random password:

     .. code-block:: console